rootvc/rooty-bot/README.md

 * [airtable-log](./scripts/airtable-log.js) contains all of the Slack interactions and conversation.

-* [functions](./scripts/functions.js) contains the logic that interaccts with Airtable and refactorable code used by airtable-log.
+* [functions](./scripts/functions.js) contains the logic that interacts with Airtable and refactorable code used by airtable-log.
 It also contains the logic that interacts with the Crunchbase Scraper by spawning a Python script

 To add any dependencies, use an npm install before pushing to Heroku